top of page

 • Prestige - How prestigious is the host organization?
 Internships that are associated with prestigious organizations such as NASA or Princeton are highly valued as they are more credible.

 • Selectivity - We have used selectivity as an important factor, as gaining admission into a highly selective program shows your academic capabilities.
-Moreover, attending these internships will set you apart from the rest of the applications!
+Moreover, attending these internships will set you apart from the rest of the college applicants!

 The AI Internship Program by Veritas AI is founded and run by Harvard graduate students.
 Through the 8-week internship, students have the opportunity to work with VC-backed startups on real-world AI/ML projects.
 Students work directly with mentors from Harvard, Wharton, Google, Microsoft, McKinsey & Company, and more.
 This program is a great opportunity for students who have prior experience with AI/ML and are looking to gain real-world exposure to a career in the field.
 Students get a chance to network with industry professionals, work closely with company leadership, and receive a letter of completion from the company at the end of the internship.
 You can learn more about the program here and apply here.